zuki/rust-raspberrypi-OS-tutorials/04_safe_globals/README.md

  mod print;
 +mod synchronization;

- /// 最初の初期化コード
+ /// Early init code.
  ///
 @@ -124,7 +126,12 @@
  ///
- /// - アクティブなコアはこの関数を実行しているコアだけでなければならない
- unsafe fn kernel_init() -> ! {
+ /// - Only a single core must be active and running this function. unsafe fn kernel_init() -> ! {
 -    println!("Hello from Rust!");
 +    use console::console;